 The education of Counseling and Human Services professionals demands evaluation of one's values, beliefs, attitudes and behavior patterns.
-In many ways the deepest challenge students will encounter is the combined task of self-assessment, self-correction and self-direction in collaboration with others and across many areas of life: academic, clinical, professional and personal.
-It is our hope and expectation that each undergraduate student who joins the program will succeed in these tasks as delineated in the Fitness for the Profession document (See Appendix D).
+In many ways the deepest challenge students will encounter is the combined task of self-assessment, self-correction, and self-direction in collaboration with others and across many areas of life: academic, clinical, professional and personal.
+It is our hope and expectation that each undergraduate student who joins the program will succeed in these tasks as delineated in the Fitness for the Profession document.
 The document also outlines a separate student retention policy and procedures to provide students with direct feedback relative to their progress in the program.
+The document can be found at the end of this manual and is presented to students in many of the courses throughout the program.
+Please review it carefully and often.